apache/cxf/distribution/src/main/release/samples/js_browser_client_simple/README.txt

 very simple sayHi service, which takes no input and returns a single string.

-Schema Validateion Exception
+Schema Validation Exception
 ----------------------------
-When run the client with mvn -Pclient, we can get some exception like Marshalling Error: cvc-maxLength-valid: Value 'Invoking greetMe with invalid length string, expecting exception...' with length = '67' is not facet-valid with respect to maxLength '30' for type 'MyStringType'.
+When running the client with mvn -Pclient, you may see exceptions like Marshalling Error: cvc-maxLength-valid: Value 'Invoking greetMe with invalid length string, expecting exception...' with length = '67' is not facet-valid with respect to maxLength '30' for type 'MyStringType'.
-This is expected, as in the wsdl we have restriction like
+This is to be expected because in the wsdl we include restrictions such as
             <simpleType name="MyStringType">
                 <restriction base="string">
                     <maxLength value="30" />
                 </restriction>
             </simpleType>
-for greetMe request message,
-and we also enable the schema validation in cxf.xml
+for the greetMe request message, and we're also enabling schema validation in our cxf.xml
             <jaxws:properties>
                 <entry key="schema-validation-enabled" value="true" />
             </jaxws:properties>
-so if the greetMe request length is bigger than 30 character, we will see this exception.
+so if the greetMe request length is bigger than 30 characters, we will see this exception.